GlistEngine/GlistEngine/README.md

 Glist Engine is a cross platform OpenGL game engine written in C++.

-The engine supports OpenGL 3.3.
-It can be used to develop Windows, macOS and Linux games.
-Mobile platforms coming soon.
+The engine supports OpenGL 3.3 and OpenGL ES 3.0.
+It can be used to develop Windows, macOS, Linux and Android games. iOS platform coming soon.

 Glist Engine consists of 3 repositories:
 - Glist App